WE WALK WITH YOU.

 Welcome to the Greenville Area Parkinson Society.
 The GAPS organization focuses on improving the quality of life for those living with Parkinson’s Disease.
 We can be reached at firstname.lastname@example.org or call us at 864-905-2574.

 Sign up and become a member of GAPS!
 There is no fee and no required time commitment.
 Enjoy meeting people like you, enjoy fellowship and conversation, and learn how to navigate the world with Parkinson’s.
-Sign up and we will keep you updated about what is going on in the Parkinson community here in the Upstate and across the world.
+Sign up and we will keep you updated about what is going on in the Parkinson community.

 The Greenville Area Parkinson Society is the only non-profit organization in the South Carolina Upstate dedicated to providing advocacy, support, education, programs, and events to increase awareness and understanding of Parkinson’s disease and to support the caregivers and those walking every day with Parkinson’s Disease.

 GAPS WALKS WITH EVERYONE